wassimseif/wassimseif.github.io/content/conferences/index.en.md

 <i class="fa-regular fa-calendar-days"></i> **Date**: December 2023

-<i class="fa-solid fa-person"></i>  **What I did**: One of the panelist talking about DNA/RNA seqeuencing technologies in AI and discussing about the etthical backgrounds of AI in Healthcare
+<i class="fa-solid fa-person"></i>  **What I did**: One of the panelist talking about DNA/RNA seqeuencing technologies in AI and discussing the etthical implications of AI in Healthcare

 </ul>